donzgold/JustMC_compilator/documentation/en_US/actions/player.md

 **Type:** Action that checks the conditions\
 **Description:** Checks if a player has certain rights in the world.\
 **Additional info:**\
-&nbsp;&nbsp;If the "Check Accuracy" marker is enabled, building and development permissions will be checked even if the player is whitelisted.
+&nbsp;&nbsp;If the \"Check Accuracy\" marker is enabled, building and development permissions will be checked even if the player is whitelisted.

 **Usage example:**
 ```ts